marlomajor/twitter-clone/README.md

 * Replying to a tweet
 * Use a paginated or infinite-scroll interface to view more tweets
 * Unfollow a user

-### Instagram

-Build a basic version of the Instagram (web) UI.
-As a user, I should be able to:

-* Authenticate with my Instagram account
-* See my basic profile information (username, profile pic)
-* View a list of recent posts from my feed
-* View photos for each post
-* View comments for each post
-* View like count for each post

-Extensions:

-* Infinite Scroll to view more photos
-* See trending posts
-* Show pictures that match a hashtag
-* Search for a user

-### Tumblr

-Build a basic version of the Tumblr UI.
-As a user, I should be able to:

-* Authenticate with my Tumblr account
-* See my basic profile information (username, profile pic)
-* View a list of recent posts from my feed
-* View embedded photo or video content for the posts
-* Favorite a post
-* Reblog a post

-Extensions:

-* Create a post (perhaps starting with just text posts and moving on to more complicated types)
-* Generate a permalink for a post
-* Follow a user whose post was reblogged into my feed

-### Github

-Build a basic version of the Github profile / feed UI.
-As a user, I should be able to:

-* Authenticate with my github account
-* View basic information about my account (profile pic, number of starred repos, followers, following)
-* View contribution summary information (Contributions in last year, longest streak, current streak)
-* View a summary feed of my recent activity (recent commits)
-* View a summary feed of recent activity from users whom I follow
-* View a list of organizations I'm a member of
-* View a list of my repositories

-Extensions:

-* View a list of open pull requests that I have opened
-* View a list of "@mentions" that I was included in
-* Create a new repository
-* Planning & Requirements

 ## <a name="evaluation"></a> Evaluation